OpenFeign/feign/README.md

 ### Java Version Compatibility

 Feign 10.x and above are built on Java 8 and should work on Java 9, 10, and 11.
-For those that need JDK 6 compatibility, please use the most Feign 9.x
+For those that need JDK 6 compatibility, please use Feign 9.x

 ### Basics